 We are a development stage company.
 We have incurred significant net losses since our inception.
-At September 30, 2005, our accumulated deficit was approximately \$113.3 million, including \$34.7 million of non-cash stock-based compensation charges related to employee stock-based compensation and founders' warrants.
-We expect to incur substantial net losses for the next several years as we continue to develop our existing programs, over the long-term, expand our research and development programs and acquire or in-license products, technologies or businesses that are complementary to our own.
+At March 31, 2006, our accumulated deficit was approximately \$128.9 million.
+We expect to incur substantial net losses for the next several years as we continue to develop our existing programs, and over the long term as we expand our research and development programs and acquire or in-license products, technologies or businesses that are complementary to our own.